shivannis/xandr-docs-public/xandr-docs/articles/invest/auto-macro-insertion.md

 ---
-Title : Auto Macro Insertion
-Description : Learn how Xandr offers automated insertion of macros like ${CLICK_URL} and ${CACHEBUSTER} into recognized third-party ad server formats for simplifying creative trafficking.
+title : Microsoft Invest - Auto Macro Insertion description : Learn how Xandr offers automated insertion of macros like ${CLICK_URL} and ${CACHEBUSTER} into recognized third-party ad server formats for simplifying creative trafficking.
 ---

-# Auto macro insertion
+# Microsoft Invest - Auto macro insertion

 When you add or edit third-party creative tags, Xandr automatically inserts the `${CLICK_URL}` and `${CACHEBUSTER}` macros into your creative third-party tags if the third-party ad server's format is recognized, which will allow you to quickly traffic your creatives.